imsushant12/Microsoft-Azure-Notes/01_Azure_Bascic.md

 * Access to the full range of Azure services with higher quotas and scalability options.
 * Pay-as-you-go pricing model based on your resource usage.
 * Reserved instances and other options for predictable, lower costs for consistent workloads.

+## What is Azure Portal?
+The **Azure Portal** is a web-based, unified console provided by Microsoft to manage Azure resources and services.
+It offers a graphical user interface (GUI) that allows users to:
+* Create, manage, and monitor Azure resources and services.
+* Configure settings for various Azure services.
+* Access billing information and manage subscriptions.
+* Deploy applications and manage their configurations.
+* Set up alerts and monitor the health and performance of resources.

+The Azure Portal provides an integrated experience where users can perform almost all tasks related to their Azure environment without the need for extensive command-line or scripting knowledge.

+## What is a Resource Group in Azure?
+A **resource group** in Azure is a logical container that holds related Azure resources.
+These resources can include virtual machines, databases, storage accounts, web apps, and other services.
+Resource groups help organize resources and manage them collectively.

+### Why do we first need to create a resource group before using any Azure service?
+- **Organization**: Resource groups help organize resources logically, making it easier to manage and maintain them.
+- **Lifecycle Management**: Resources within a resource group share the same lifecycle.
+For instance, if you delete a resource group, all resources contained within it are also deleted.
+- **Access Control**: You can apply role-based access control (RBAC) at the resource group level, simplifying the management of permissions for multiple resources.
+- **Billing and Monitoring**: Grouping resources allows for consolidated billing and monitoring, helping to track costs and performance more efficiently.

+### How to Create a Resource Group in Azure?
+You can create a resource group using the Azure Portal, Azure CLI, or PowerShell.
+Here's how to do it via the Azure Portal:

+1. **Sign in to the Azure Portal**:
+   - Navigate to [https://portal.azure.com](https://portal.azure.com) and sign in with your Azure account credentials.
+2. **Navigate to Resource Groups**:
+   - In the left-hand menu, click on "Resource groups".
+3. **Create a New Resource Group**:
+   - Click the "Create" button to start the creation process.
+4. **Configure Resource Group Settings**:
+   - **Subscription**: Select the Azure subscription you want to use.
+   - **Resource group**: Enter a name for your resource group.
+The name must be unique within the Azure region.
+   - **Region**: Select the Azure region where you want to create the resource group.
+The region determines where the metadata for the resource group will be stored.
+5. **Review and Create**:
+   - Review the settings you've configured.
+Click "Review + create" to validate the settings.
+   - If everything looks good, click "Create" to create the resource group.